Skip to content

 COMMENTS: Out of the gate, Grace has a strong concept that needs to be applauded.
 The undead-baby market has been virtually untapped, and I’m glad someone finally “went there.”
 The indie horror circuit has buzzed about writer and director Paul Solet as the next big thing, and this, his feature-length debut, is a notable entry amidst the middling horror releases this year.
 This is a strong film that is fresh, fairly terrifying, and smarter than one might think.

-Grace has a complicated spirit that masks itself in familiar trappings.
+Grace’s complicated spirit masks itself in familiar trappings.
 It has an intellectual mindset, full of surprisingly difficult questions about a myriad of issues: veganism, lesbianism, midwives, maternal instincts, and coping with loss.
 And while we don’t always know where the filmmakers stand on said issues, posing the questions is intriguing enough.
 The ideas revolve around the modern family, and its new-found complexities in the 21st century coalescing with the timeless trials of parenthood.
-We are pressed into complex relationships where people are intertwined in ways that are hard to understand, and at times hard to take; this is a movie where a woman asks her husband to suck her breast like he was a baby out of maternal grief for her dead son!
+We witness complex relationships where people are intertwined in ways that are hard to understand, and at times hard to take; this is a movie where a woman asks her husband to suck her breast like he was a baby out of maternal grief for her dead son!

 WHAT THE CRITICS SAY: